rchoe1229/WYA/README.md

 ## General Info

-WYA allows users to create private events, invite friends, and display each user on a map  to show each user's location.
+WYA allows users to create private events, invite friends, and display each user on a map to share their location.
+User's that partake in an event will be allowed to chat with all attendees!

 ## Video

-[Watch our video!]
+[Watch the video!]

 ## Features